 Applicable to all majors within the business units of the College of Business.

-Majors in the Department of Technology and Construction Management and Department of Fashion and Interior Design are excluded from these program and admission requirements.
+Majors in the Department of Technology and Construction Management and the Department of Merchandising and Fashion Design are excluded from these program and admission requirements.

 Students in good standing are eligible to be considered for admission to a specific degree program in the College of Business upon the completion of at least 54 hours including at least ten of the following preparation courses.
 Up to two of the twelve courses listed may be completed during the semester of admission; however, students should make every effort to complete all of the preparation courses prior to admission.